Hsu Chia-ching

 Hsu Chia-ching (徐佳青 (Hsu2 Chia1-ching1), born 22 October 1967) is a Taiwanese politician who served as the minister of the Overseas Community Affairs Council since 2023.

 Education

-Hsu graduated from National Taiwan University with a Bachelor of Arts in agronomy, then earned a master's degree in sociology from Marburg University in Germany and a Master of Arts in health and welfare policy from National Yang-Ming University.
+Hsu graduated from National Taiwan University with a Bachelor of Science in agronomy.
+She completed graduate studies in Germany, earning a Diplom in sociology from Marburg University.
+She then earned a Master of Science (M.S.) in health and welfare policy from National Yang-Ming University.

 Political career

 Hsu first joined politics because of the Peng Wan-ru murder incident.
 During her political career, she is the member of the Democratic Progressive Party (DPP) and served many positions within the political party; including spokesperson, Women's Affairs Department director and central committee member.

 Between 2002 and 2014, she served as a councillor in the Taipei City Council.
 She gives up re-election in 2014 and succeeded the position to her assistant, Chien Shu-pei.